 These are the tips I can recommend to anyone if they fall into this situation:

-First thing to ask yourself “can you physically do this task and learn it to an adequate level in reasonable amount?”
+The first thing to ask yourself “can you physically do this task and learn it to an adequate level in a reasonable amount?”

 For example: if you are asked to work with power tools and you have a problem working with machinery – you should stop right there to avoid injury.
 It is okay to do something you have never done before, but if there is a high risk of injury or damage to the group – best proceed with caution.